In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - Charge by the hour then move to a flat rate

-Now start putting all of this into practice and making money as a virtual assistant by enrolling in the Become a Pinterest VA Today! course from VA expert Gina Horkey, and Pinterest expert Kristen Larsen.
+Now start putting all of this into practice and making money as a virtual assistant by enrolling in the 30 Days or Less to Virtual Assistant Success course from VA expert Gina Horkey.

 They share how they launched their businesses as virtual assistants, the best tips for getting started, what to charge, and how they landed their first clients.

-Click this button to find out more details about how to Become a Pinterest VA Today! and money as a virtual assistant.
+Click this button to find out more details about how to become a Virtual Assistant in 30 days or less and earn your first $500.